10 Tactics Abusers Use to Isolate You

 10. Escalating Abuse as Punishment

-If victims resist isolation attempts, abusers often lash out with intensified mistreatment.
-"He would angrily stare at me if I had a conversation with someone at church, and if I ignored him, he would take his anger out on me for weeks," revealed one survivor.
+One survivor described the silent punishment that followed social contact: “He would angrily stare at me if I had a conversation with someone at church, and if I ignored him, he would take his anger out on me for weeks.”

-Another shared, "I came home one evening after attending a board meeting.
+Another recalled a frightening confrontation: “I came home one evening after attending a board meeting.
 He was waiting and enraged at how late the meeting went, proceeded to scream and smash a box against the family room wall.
-I skipped the next meeting."
+I skipped the next meeting.”

-Another shared the stark reality of life post-abuse: "I don't speak to anyone, so my assumption is that no one had to isolate me.
+Another described life afterwards: “I don’t speak to anyone, so my assumption is that no one had to isolate me.
 I have to navigate life alone now.
-People have kids, a spouse, etc. I wasn't able to have kids, and relationships seem extremely difficult for me, as if they aren't real or are set up."
+People have kids, a spouse, etc. I wasn’t able to have kids, and relationships seem extremely difficult for me, as if they aren’t real or are set up.”

-One survivor shared a hopeful note: "I reconnected with my family.
+One survivor shared the relief of reconnecting: “I reconnected with my family.
 They told me how much they missed me and my child during those years.
-Now, I’m surrounded by people who love and cherish us."
+Now, I’m surrounded by people who love and cherish us.”

-Another survivor reflected on the joy of rebuilding her social life: "I see all my family now and my friends, and I have mom’s nights to relax and have fun.
-What a change of life."
+Another spoke about rediscovering joy: “I see all my family now and my friends, and I have mom’s nights to relax and have fun.
+What a change of life.”

-For others, the journey to reunification is ongoing.
-"After he died, I reunited with my family, and so many of them said how those years were so sad and depressing and they missed me and my child.
-Hopefully soon I'll have enough money to go back home, and my daughter can finally meet my entire family," shared one survivor.
+For others, reconnection is still in progress: “After he died, I reunited with my family, and so many of them said how those years were so sad and depressing and they missed me and my child.
+Hopefully soon I’ll have enough money to go back home, and my daughter can finally meet my entire family.”

 Featured Image: Isolation tactics are common in abusive relationships.
 Source: djoronimo / Adobe Stock